iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Simply Legendre Type.md

 For more discussion, read [Inverse of Subgradient of the Convex Conjugate](Operators%20Theory/Inverse%20of%20Subgradient%20of%20the%20Convex%20Conjugate.md).
 Additionally, if $\nabla f$ has $\mathbb R^n \mapsto \mathbb R^n$ and surjective, then the gradient mapping would be bijective.
 It is a specific case of Legendre Type Function.
+We prompt the readers to consider sufficient conditions for surjective gradient mapping on closed and convex functions.

 **Remarks**